Category: Objective Test & Presentation

 Tips for Events Involving a Case Study or an Interactive/Role Play

-FINALISTS: The top five (5) teams with the highest objective averaged score will participate in the meeting presentation of this event.
+FINALISTS: The top five (5) or eight (8) teams with the highest objective averaged score will participate in the meeting presentation of this event.
+Number of finalists will be determined by December 31.

 JUDGING: A panel of judges will use the rating sheet to score the meeting of the competitors.